rx-angular/rx-angular/libs/cdk/render-strategies/docs/basic-strategies.md

 | Name   | Zone Agnostic | Render Method | Coalescing | Scheduling |
 | ------ | ------------- | ------------- | ---------- | ---------- |
 | `noop` | ✔             | - `noop`      | ❌         | ❌         |

+## Usage

+## Custom features

+Let's try to use the strategies knowledge and build a new feature.